stolostron/cluster-imageset-controller/README.md

 The acm-hive-openshift-releases Git repository has a cron job that runs every 3 hrs.
 This cron job queries the install image repository https://quay.io/repository/openshift-release-dev/ocp-release?tab=tags for the latest OpenShift images.
 A new clusterImageSet YAML is added to the acm-hive-openshift-releases Git repository when a new OpenShift image is discovered.
 The contents of the acm-hive-openshift-releases Git repository is organized using a directory structure to separate images based on the OCP version and the release channel (`fast/stable/candidate`).
 The branch of the Git repository is used to define the set of cluster imagesets that are applicable to a particular MCE/ACM release.

-By default, this controller synchronizes the clusterImageSets from the Git repository https://github.com/stolostron/acm-hive-openshift-releases, branch `release-2.6`, and using the `fast` channel.
-These default values could be overriden through properties in the configMap `cluster-image-set-git-repo` in the `open-cluster-management` namespace.
+By default, this controller synchronizes the clusterImageSets from the Git repository https://github.com/stolostron/acm-hive-openshift-releases, branch `backplane-2.2`, and using the `fast` channel.
+These default values could be overriden through properties in the configMap with the name `cluster-image-set-git-repo` that is created in the same namespace as the controller.

 This is a sample of the configMap YAML.